thelichy/logic-training/readme.md

 ---

+### Strings, strings, strings
+After you recovered toString() for booleans, numbers and numerical arrays last time, you now realise that because , you have to be able to convert complex arrays containing any and all data types into strings too!

+---

 ## Sum of positives
 You get an array of numbers, return the sum of all of the positives ones.